Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Introduction

+While the multi-step denoising process aids the restoration network, a potential shortcut learning could arise: the diffusion model learns to recognize conditions based on their channel index or pixel similarity to noisy synthetic labels, thereby neglecting real data.
+To mitigate this issue, we propose crucial strategies to fool the diffusion model, making it hard to discriminate between these two conditions.
+Specifically, we incorporate a channel-shuffling layer into the diffusion model and design a residual-swapping contrastive learning strategy to ensure the model genuinely learns to restore images accurately, rather than relying on easily distinguishable features.
+These strategies implicitly blur the boundaries between synthetic and real data, ensuring that both contribute effectively during joint training and facilitating their alignment with the target distribution.

+To verify the effectiveness of our method, we conducted extensive experiments on three classical image restoration tasks (denoising, deblurring, and deraining), showing promising restoration performance and scalability to different networks.
+In summary, we make the following contributions:

-Our work represents the first attempt at addressing domain adaptation in the noise space for image restoration.
-We show the unique benefits offered by diffusion loss in eliminating the domain gap between the synthetic and real-world data, which cannot be achieved using existing losses.
-To verify the effectiveness of the proposed method, we conducted extensive experiments on three classical image restoration tasks, including denoising, deblurring, and deraining.
+\begin{itemize} \item Our work represents the first attempt at addressing domain adaptation in the noise space for image restoration.
+We show the unique benefits from \textit{diffusion loss} in eliminating the gap between the synthetic and real-world data, which cannot be achieved using existing losses. \item To eliminate the shortcut learning in joint training, we design strategies to fool the diffusion model, making it difficult to distinguish between synthetic and real conditions, thereby encouraging both to align consistently with the target clean distribution. \item Our method offers a general and flexible adaptation strategy applicable beyond \textit{specific} restoration tasks.
+It requires no prior knowledge of noise distribution or degradation models and is compatible with various restoration networks.
+The diffusion model is discarded after training, incurring no extra computational cost during restoration inference. \end{itemize}